 Despite the widespread reports that Andy Kaufman died of lung cancer in 1984, rumors have flourished that he faked his death in a kind of ultimate performance art bit.
 During his pre-Presidential career, he disdained telling jokes and engaging in comedy as it was traditionally understood, referring to himself instead as a “song-and-dance man”.
 “I’m not trying to be funny,” he once said in a rare introspective interview.
 “I just want to play with their heads.”

 According to Ms. Hamilton’s account, which has been corroborated by an anonymous White House staffer, seconds after the President revealed his true identity, the entire oval office fell into a silent shock, but Mr. Kaufman seemed relieved.

 “The President didn’t say anything for a few seconds,” continued Ms. Hamilton.
 “He just kind of looked around like he was shocked like the rest of us.
 Then he tilted his head back and let out a roar of relief saying, ‘damn it feels good to let the truth out.
 I bet you didn’t expect this, did you.’

-Reaction was mixed across the country with some expressing outrage, and some who seemed not surprised at all.
+The reaction was mixed across the country with some expressing outrage and some who seemed not surprised at all.

 It’s unclear what the next steps are, considering this is the first President since Nixon to pull such a prank.
 Congress is holding an emergency joint-session over the weekend to decide how to move forward.